m2ci-msp/msp-poster-package/README.md

 ### Poster Themes

-Instead of writing your layout tweaks directly into your main LaTeX code, you can also place them inside an external __theme file__.
+Instead of adding your layout tweaks to your poster code, you can also place them inside an external __theme file__.
-To apply the theme to your poster, use the following command after you started the poster environment:
+To apply the theme to your poster, use the following command after you opened the poster environment:

     \setpostertheme{T}

 where T is the path to the file containing the layout tweaks.

-**The following file represents the default theme:**
+Example file that represents the default theme:

     \tikzset{
       % default style for poster block